OutOfBoundCode/C_data_structures/README.md

 ./test_name
 ```

-replace `test_name` by any name you want for the output executable, and replace `file_name` with the name of the C file that contain the implantation of the data structure (e.g. ./linked_list.c), and replace `test_file_name` with the name of the test file for that specific data structure (e.g. linked_list_test.c).
+replace `test_name` by any name you want for the output executable, and replace `file_name` with the name of the C file that contain the implantation of the data structure (e.g. linked_list.c), and replace `test_file_name` with the name of the test file for that specific data structure (e.g. linked_list_test.c).

 *Note:* for data structures that depend on other data structure like queue/stack, we should compile the depended files.
 - Example for compiling stack test.